andysit1/andysit1/README.md

 About me...
 ---

-- The very first language I touched was lua
 - Got into programming through game dev
 - I’m interested in game development, particularly the implementation
 - video processing and automation are some key interests